DSD-DBS/capella-dockerimages/README.md

   t4c/client/backup
 ```

-Please set the following values for the corresponding keys:
+Set the following values for the corresponding keys:

 - `GIT_REPO_URL`: the URL to the target Git repository where the model is pushed to.
 All URI-formats supported by the `git clone` command will work.
 You can provide HTTP credentials via the `GIT_USERNAME` and `GIT_PASSWORD` variables, see below.
 - `GIT_REPO_BRANCH`: the branch of the Git repository.
 We push to the corresponding branch.